The Naval War of 1812: Conclusion

 Roosevelt concludes that the Americans left the war with a deserved naval victory.
 However, he does note that this victory was largely moral; the small, singular battles did not have a major effect on Britain's naval arsenal.
-It did, he notes, give the American people confidence, while on land their army was consistently beaten, with some exceptions, such as the Battle of New Orleans.
+His conclusion has been criticised for not taking tonnage and materiel wealth into account, nor how the Royal Navy was overstretched and undermanned at the time.
+The naval war, he notes, gave the American people confidence; since on land their army was consistently beaten, with some exceptions, such as the Battle of New Orleans.

 Impact

 The book is considered one of the best in its field.
 It was a considerable achievement for the 23-year-old Roosevelt, who had to learn the technical side of naval terminology and technology.
 While it was criticized by some for being scholarly and boring, it did well, going through four editions in six years.
 In 1886, just four years after being published, the U.S. Navy ordered a copy of the book to be placed on every ship.
 It also affected Roosevelt's later career, bringing his attention to the importance of a strong navy on national power.
 He would go on to be Assistant Secretary of the Navy, where he helped modernize and build the American navy; as President, he took a keen interest in the navy, including dispatching the Great White Fleet which circumnavigated the world between 1907 and 1909.
 This contributed significantly to America's rise as a world power.
 The book also influenced Alfred Thayer Mahan when he wrote The Influence of Sea Power Upon History, considered the greatest work on naval war in history.